Skip to main content

 • November 17, 2020 recording

-Slides: Introduction to the EPA Proposed Vessel Incidental Discharge National Standards of Performance.
+Background Presentation Slides: Introduction to the EPA Proposed Vessel Incidental Discharge National Standards of Performance (pdf) (2.03 MB) .

-Description: Introduction to the Vessel Incidental Discharge Act (VIDA).
-EPA and the USCG provided a general overview of the VIDA, discussed interim and future discharge requirements, described future state and public engagement opportunities, and answered clarifying questions raised by the audience.
+During the development of the proposed rule, the EPA and the U.S. Coast Guard also hosted two webinars (May 7 and 15, 2019) to provide a general overview of VIDA, discuss interim and future discharge requirements, describe future state and public engagement opportunities and answer clarifying questions raised by the audience.

 Recordings: